AI, progress & app workflow

 Orena entity facts; Orena AI analysis guide

-The reader wants practical context about "Why baseline setup needs human judgment in the loop" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.
+The reader wants practical context about "Human judgment: baseline setup" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.

 Soft next step